Laci1953/HiTech-C-compiler-enhanced/Z80AS/readme.txt

 Compared to HiTech's ZAS assembler, Z80AS has some advantages:

-can compile larger source files supports the undocumented Z80 instructions has more pseude operators (coonditionals, listing control) better MACRO facilities (REPT,IRP,IRPC,LOCAL) better support for expression evaluation, including extensive use of parantheses and well-defined operator precedence
+-can compile larger source files
+-supports the undocumented Z80 instructions
+-has more pseude operators (coonditionals, listing control) -better MACRO facilities (REPT,IRP,IRPC,LOCAL)
+-better support for expression evaluation, including extensive use of parantheses and well-defined operator precedence